• Skip to primary navigation

 Serving suggestions

 There are so many ways to enjoy this salad that go far beyond sandwiches.
-Here is a handful of my favorite low-carb lunch ideas:
+Serve it with a cup or a pot of delicious Bamboo Leaf Tea, and enjoy any of these favorite low-carb lunch ideas:

-• Make a tuna pasta salad and serve on cold shirataki noodles or spiralized cucumber with Sesame Ginger Dressing.
+• Make an Asian tuna pasta salad – and serve on cold shirataki noodles or spiralized cucumber with Sesame Ginger Dressing.
 This makes an awesome Asian cold noodle salad.

 • Tuna lettuce wraps – stuff your favorite lettuce leaves